SiddharthaAnand/datastructures/README.md

 every code that is written in this repository.
 For example, taking an input, printing on a new line or printing text along with a data-structure.

+## Stub.java
+This class contains method to generate a random valued array, given the size and the max value you want in the array.
+It uses the built-in Random class to generate the values.
+It also has a method to print the values of a given input array along with a text given as formal parameter.

 ## Contribution
 Feel free to refactor code, report bugs, submit pull requests or just send a suggestion.